Thousands of firefighters continue to battle California wildfires that have killed 24 people in less than a month

 A child died in the Cold Springs Fire near Omak, Washington, officials said.

-Franz said she had been touring communities devastated by fires but had hoped no deaths had occurred.
+Franz said she had been touring communities devastated by fires but had hoped no deaths had happened.